 WIOA Innovation Customer Service Self-Assessment Tool: This self-assessment tool can assist states and/or regions gauge how their existing customer service delivery across WIOA program partners are working and where improvements can be made to be better aligned.This information can be used to help identify staff training needs.

 Customer Service Training Plan Framework: A cross-partner training plan framework that outlines the objectives, needs, strategies, and curriculum considerations to be addressed to further increase the capacity of staff providing services.

-Customer Service Cohort
+Customer Service Team Cohort Resources

 1. How Can I Help?: It’s a simple question, but an open-ended question that not enough people dare to ask because it generally leads to a need to act, to do something, to change something.
 This short blog from the Job Accommodation Network (JAN), written for employers, offers practical guidance that can be applied to ALL employees and customers to help jump start a conversation about whether there is a need for additional support.